AGCCS/AGCCS-CTRL22/arduino/README.md

 - [Ctrl22One](./ctrl22one) is an Arduino sketch to run the ESP32 as a remote control for a single charging station
 - [Ctrl22Ino](./ctrl22ino/) will become an Arduino sketch for drop-in replacement of our Ctrl22C firmware

 **DISCLAIMER**.
-Obviously, this is a side-track to our original project and we run this at low priority.
+Obviously, this is a side-track from our original project and we run this at low priority.